cellml/libcellml/docs/tutorials/tutorial1/tutorial1_cpp.rst

     All the files for each tutorial are provided for you in the :code:`resources` folder: though they are designed to build from one to the next, you're able to use the ready-made ones if you want to jump in at any point.

 .. container:: dothis

     **1.b** Now we need to transform the raw CellML import into the linked :code:`Model` using the :code:`Parser`.

 .. code-block:: cpp

-    // Create a parser instance
+    // Create a Parser instance
     auto parser = libcellml::Parser::create();

     // Create a ModelPtr instance and populate it with the string contents
     // from the inFileContents item:
     auto myFirstModel = parser->parseModel(inFileContents.str());

-Now we have a *deserialsied* CellML model which we can manipulate using the libCellML library.
+Now we have a *deserialised* CellML model which we can manipulate using the libCellML library.

 2: Investigate the contents of the model
 ========================================